-Refer to Notes 2(d)(vi), 3(a)(i), 3(b), 12, 21(b), 25, 27(b), 28(d), 30(b) and 31 to the consolidated financial statements.
+27(b), 28(d), 30(b) and 31 to the consolidated financial statements a) Non-impaired credit exposures

-The Group follows SFRS(I) 9 Financial Instruments requirements to calculate the expected credit loss (ECL) for its credit exposures.
-The credit exposures are categorised into non-impaired credit exposures and impaired credit exposures.
+The Group applies SFRS(I) 9 Financial • Instruments requirements to calculate the expected credit loss (ECL) for its The credit exposures • credit exposures. are categorised into non-impaired credit exposures and impaired credit exposures.